 In this business, we develop products by paying full attention to intellectual property rights and the Unfair Competition Prevention Act; however, there are cases where an original drug manufacturer files a patent lawsuit because of the characteristic particular to the generic drug product.
 If such situation occurs, the performance of the Group may be affected.

 Generic drugs have the use results in which the efficacy and safety had been confirmed throughout a period of time in the original drug.
 In addition to that, they go on sale after reexamination, so it is considered that the occurrence risk of a serious side effect other than that of an original drug is extremely small.
-However, in case unexpected new side effects occur or an accident including mixture of impurities into a product, we may be forced to recall products or discontinue sales.
-This may affect the performance of the Group.
+However, products could be recalled or sales could be suspended in some cases; for example, if some new and unexpected adverse drug reactions arose or if impurities were discovered in a product, or if it was determined that products had been manufactured using a method other than an approved manufacturing procedure.
+Such cases could have an impact on the Group’s business performance.

 At suppliers of raw materials and merchandise, in case it becomes impossible for us to purchase raw materials and merchandise due to regulation problems, disasters including fire/earthquakes, and accidents during transportation, the production and supply of products may stop.
 This may affect the performance of the Group.